PAIDiPaidThis.com

 Do brake discs always need doing with pads?

 Not always.
-Pads wear faster and are often replaced on their own while the discs still have life.
-Discs are replaced when they are worn below their minimum thickness, scored or warped, and when they are, new pads go on at the same time as a matter of course.
+Pads wear faster and are often replaced on their own while the discs still have life left in them.
+Discs are replaced when they are worn below their minimum thickness, scored or warped, and when that happens new pads go on at the same time as a matter of course.

 What are the signs of worn brake discs?

-A vibration or pulsing through the pedal under braking often points to warped discs, while a scraping noise or a deep lip on the disc edge suggests wear.
-A garage will measure disc thickness against the limit rather than guessing, so ask for the reading if you want to be sure.
+A vibration or pulsing through the pedal or steering under braking often points to warped discs, while a scraping noise or a visible deep lip on the disc edge suggests wear.
+A garage will measure disc thickness against the manufacturer's minimum rather than guessing, so ask for the reading if you want to be sure the discs actually need replacing.

 Is it cheaper to do discs and pads together?

 Yes, if the discs need doing anyway.
-The wheel is already off and the caliper open, so combining brake discs and pads avoids paying a second lot of labour weeks later.
-If the discs are still healthy, though, there is no saving in replacing them early.
+The wheel is already off and the caliper open, so combining discs and pads in one visit avoids paying a second lot of labour weeks later when the discs finally give out.
+If the discs are still healthy, though, there is no saving in replacing them early, so it is worth asking for the thickness reading first.